 Further, when it comes to learning Hindi, there are a few different learning routes you could consider if you want to learn this language, and hopefully develop your skills to the point where your Hindi is almost as good as your native language!

 Some people really enjoy learning a new language online because it gives them the freedom to study when they are able to, and often they can learn at a pace that suits them.
 So if, for example, you struggle initially learning the Hindi alphabet, then you can take longer getting comfortable with it than you may otherwise have time to if you were on a paid, in-person course.
+What's more, the process can be much less painful if you choose a fun app, rather than being in an academic setting, bringing back memories of your childhood!

 However, not all online courses were created equal, and some really do offer more value than offers.
 So if you are considering going down this route to learn Hindi it’s important to do your research and choose a course that suits your budget, provides measurable learning outcomes and has a good reputation.